benkoshy/pagy/docs/guides/migration-guide.md

 This page tries to cover most of the standard changes you will need to make in order to migrate from a legacy pagination.

-## Steps
+### Steps

 The Pagy API is quite different from other pagination gems, however, if you split the process in the following general steps it should be quite simple.

 >>> Remove the old code

-==- Preparation
+==- {{ include "snippets/mini-step" step: "•1" }} Preparation

 - Uninstall the legacy gem and replace it with `gem "pagy"` in the `Gemfile`.
 - Add `include Pagy::Method` statement to the application controller.
 - Keep both the legacy gem and Pagy documentation accessible for reference.

-==- Application-wide search and replace
+==- {{ include "snippets/mini-step" step: "•2" }} Application-wide search and replace

-Search for the class name of the legacy gem, for example `WillPaginate` or `Kaminari`.
+- Search for the class name of the legacy gem, for example `WillPaginate` or `Kaminari`.
 You should find most of the code relative to global gem configuration, or monkey patching.

-Remove all the legacy settings of the old gem.
+- Remove all the legacy settings of the old gem.

-==- Cleanup the Models
+==- {{ include "snippets/mini-step" step: "•3" }} Cleanup the Models

 Look for terms like `per_page`, `per`, and similar, as these are configuration settings.
 Include them in the appropriate paginator call in the controller (e.g., `pagy(:offset, collection, limit: 10)`) or globally in the Pagy initializer (e.g., `Pagy::OPTIONS[:limit] = 10`).